phetsims/graphing-quadratics/doc/implementation-notes.md

 font, fill,...)
 You can locate a `Checkbox` subclass based on the English text used on checkbox.
 For example, [FocusCheckbox](https://github.com/phetsims/graphing-quadratics/blob/main/js/focusanddirectrix/view/FocusCheckbox.ts) is the checkbox labeled with "Focus" and a focus manipulator icon.

+## Core Description

+The largest chunks of code that implement core description can be found in the view/description/ subdirectories.
+For example:
+* `GQScreenSummaryContent` and its subclasses describe the Screen summaries.
+* `GQEquationDescriber` describes mathematical equations.
+* `PointToolDescriber` describes what a point tool is measuring.
+* `GQGraphAccessibleListNode` and its subclasses describe what is shown in the Graph Area.

+Smaller pieces of code related to core description can be found by searching for description-related options (`accessibleName`, `accessibleHelpText`, `accessibleObjectResponse`, `accessibleContextResponse`) and the `doAccessibleObjectResponse` in the classes for draggable objects.

+## PhET-iO

+There are no dynamic elements in this sim, and therefore no uses of `PhetioGroup` or `PhetioCapsule`.

+`Quadratic.QuadraticIO` is a custom `IOType` that implements data-type serialization for quadratic equations.
+It is used as the `phetioValueType` for various Properties whose value is of type `Quadratic`.